-Explore some of these museums in Cape Ann close to Atlantis Oceanfront Inn during your next stay.
+Explore some of these museums in Cape Ann close to Atlantis Oceanfront Inn hotel in Gloucester during your next stay with us.

-The summer home of Henry Davis Sleeper, an interior designer and collector, who began building his retreat in 1907.
+The Beauport, Sleeper-McCann House is the summer home of Henry Davis Sleeper, an interior designer and collector, who began building his retreat in 1907.
 The house grew to 40 rooms filled with a collection that includes period furniture, colored glass, ceramics and curiosities.
 Open June thru October, with guided tours 10am to 5pm Tuesday – Saturday.

-The Museum’s collections represent the history of Cape Ann, its people, its industries and especially its art and culture.
+The Cape Ann Museum’s collections represent the history of Cape Ann, its people, its industries and especially its art and culture.
 View work by some of the area’s most prestigious artists, including Fitz Henry Lane, John Sloan, Milton Avery, Walker Hancock and others.
-Explore fisheries/maritime and granite quarrying galleries, a sculpture garden and two historic homes.
+Explore fisheries/maritime and granite quarrying galleries, a sculpture garden, and two historic homes.

 John Hays Hammond, Jr. built his medieval-style Hammond Castle in Gloucester between the years 1926 and 1929 to serve both as his home and as a backdrop for his collection of Roman, Medieval and Renaissance artifacts.
 Visitors to the Hammond Castle Museum are welcome to explore the castle on a self-guided tour of many rooms (map supplied) including the great hall, indoor courtyard, Renaissance dining room, two guest bedrooms, the inventions exhibit room, the library, the War room, the kitchens, the Natalie Hays Hammond exhibit room and servants’ quarters.